 We'll be using heart rate monitors during the clinic.
 Don't run out and get one if you don't already have one, but if you do own one, bring it along so you can use the monitor you're already comfortable with.

-Snacks, PowerBars, etc. Whatever it's going to take to get you through a couple of days of fun, fast walking, and classroom time.
+Snacks, energy bars, etc. Whatever it's going to take to get you through a couple of days of fun, fast walking, and classroom time.

 Dear (spouse's name),

 You know you're the light of my life, right?
 It's hard to imagine loving you any more than I already do.
 But in the back of my mind I keep hearing the words "absence makes the heart grow fonder."
 And I started thinking, wouldn't it be great if we could test that theory?
 So I've decided to be absent almost the entire weekend of (fill in clinic dates) to attend a racewalking/power walking clinic.
 It promises to make me faster, fitter, and better at my chosen sport, and do you know how happy that would make me?
 And you know how I get when I'm happy, don't you?
 Remember our honeymoon???
 Ah, those were the days...
 And nights!
 Ah, to relive that wild week in (fill in location of honeymoon)!